bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 amount of data.
 Thousand of vertices, each 288 bits, several model variations, sometimes a hundred.

-Bevy's morph target implementation is similar to BabyloneJS's.
 We store the vertex data as pixels in a 3D texture.
 This allows morph targets to not only run on WebGPU, but also on the WebGL2 wgpu backend.

 This could be improved in a number of ways, but it is sufficient for an